aminnairi/cristaline/packages/react/README.md

 ## Event Versioning

 As your application's requirements evolve, so will the structure of your events.
-Unlike traditional database systems that overwrite schema changes (e.g., `ALTER TABLE`), Event Sourcing ensures that all historical data remains intact by introducing new event versions.
+Unlike traditional database systems that overwrite schema changes (e.g., `ALTER TABLE`), `cristaline` ensures that all historical data remains intact by introducing new event versions.

 This approach allows:
 - **Backward compatibility**: Preserve and utilize older events.